MAHMOUDEZZ12/entrestate/src/ai/PRODUCT_BRIEF.md

 This document outlines the core vision, data sources, and technical capabilities of the Super Seller Suite.
 It serves as the primary training and reference material for all AI-driven development.

-## 1. Core Product Vision: The "WhatsMAP" Real Estate Engine
+## 1. Core Product Vision: The "Entrestate" Real Estate Engine

-Super Seller Suite (S3) is architected to be more than just a collection of tools; it is an **intelligent, end-to-end real estate market intelligence engine**, codenamed **WhatsMAP**.
+Super Seller Suite (S3) is architected to be more than just a collection of tools; it is an **intelligent, end-to-end real estate market intelligence engine**, codenamed **Entrestate**.

 Our primary mission is to build a sophisticated system that can ingest, analyze, and act upon a vast range of real estate data, as outlined in the `DATA_INGESTION_POLICY.yml`.
 While this engine will power the Super Seller Suite application for individual agents and brokerages, the core technology is designed to be productized as a standalone **SaaS offering**.

-### Standalone SaaS Product: WhatsMAP Search
+### Standalone SaaS Product: Entrestate Search

 The ultimate goal is to leverage our data and AI capabilities to launch a new, separate product: a real estate search engine that will disrupt traditional listing sites (like Bayut, Property Finder, Zillow).
 This search engine will offer both a web interface and a chat-based experience, providing unparalleled market intelligence to consumers, investors, and other real estate companies.
 It will be powered by the same Vertex AI Search backend we are building for S3.